-- 1 onion, chopped
+- 1 yellow onion, chopped

 - ¼ cup flour

-- 2 cups whole milk
+- 2 cups milk

 - 2 cups chicken broth

-- salt and pepper, to taste
+- salt and fresh ground pepper, to taste

 - ¼ teaspoon nutmeg

-- 8 ounces grated cheddar cheese
+- 8 ounces shredded cheddar cheese

-- Stir in the nutmeg and serve.
+- Stir in the paprika and nutmeg.

 - Remove from heat.